Have you ever heard how hot and humid it is in the recent Japanese summer season?

 - Get the person into shade or indoors.

 - Remove unnecessary clothing, and loosen a person’s belts, ties, and hooks.

 - Cool the person down with whatever available — splashing water, blowing cool air, place ice packs, cold wet towels on the person’s head, neck, armpits, and groin.

-However, you can also think about visiting Japan in other seasons to prevent heatstroke.
+However, if you are concerned about yourself, your kids, and your family, you can also think about visiting Japan in other seasons to avoid crazy hot and humid summer.